Current Job Opening

 Prairie Rivers of Iowa does not discriminate against any person on the grounds of race, color, national origin, age, disability, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, or political beliefs in carrying duties associated with the position.

 To apply, submit a resume, cover letter and three references to Executive Director Penny Brown Huber at firstname.lastname@example.org.
-Applications will be accepted through April 19, 2021, position will remain open until it is filled.
-Anticipated start date June 1, 2021.
+Applications will be accepted until the position is filled.

 Prairie Rivers of Iowa